ResourcesBusiness Banking

 What is online banking?

-Let’s start with some basic definitions: Online banking is a digital platform that allows you to manage your bank account online, without having to visit a physical branch.
+Online banking is a digital platform that lets you manage your bank account online, without having to visit a physical branch.
 You can access your account information, check your account balance, transfer funds, pay bills, and deposit checks from anywhere with an internet connection.
 This makes it an attractive option for freelancers and small business owners who need to manage their finances on the go.
 It’s also appealing for people who don’t live near a branch, or just don’t want to make the trip.

-It’s worth noting that while most traditional banks do have some online component where you can manage your account via their website or app, you’ll still likely have to visit a branch for certain transactions.
+Most traditional banks offer some online features through their websites or apps, but you’ll still likely have to visit a branch for certain transactions.

 Pros of online banking: